 Eastern Nevada Fishing Report

 Fishing is fair to good here with good water levels.
 The usual worms, PowerBait or mealworms should all work.
 Small spinners and spoons should be good for spin fishermen.
 The usual black and olive wooly buggers, small chironomids, hares ears and pheasant tail nymphs are good starting points for fly rodders.
-Illipah was stocked with 3800 fish the first week of May.
+Illipah was stocked with approximately 18,000 fish this spring.

 HIGH ALPINE LAKES

 Trails and lakes are starting to open up, depending upon exposure.
 However, it will be late July before some of these lakes are accessible.
 Island Lake is accessible and anglers report catching some brookies this past weekend.
 The trail to Lamoille is opening up and there is enough water that is ice free for fishing.
 The bridge on the footpath to Lamoille Lake is out so use the stock path.
 Smith Lake (around the corner from Angel) is also open as is Hidden Lake.
 Hidden Lake access has some mud issues in the high meadows due to snow melt, but fishing for Lahontan cutthroat trout (LCT) is good for 10 to 13 inch fish with Smith Lake LCT averaging nine to eleven inches.
 There is lots of water on many trails due to snowmelt so good waterproof boots are recommended.